 You continue to get ready, and your mind wanders.

 You already picked up a bottle of wine to bring (and it was a good deal, too!); all the presents are wrapped.
 Just gotta get dressed, put everything in the car and —

 It hits you in the stomach like a super-sized helping of pumpkin pie: You forgot a present.

 Your mom texted you to remind you your great-uncle is coming, but with everything else on your overflowing holiday plate, you didn’t get to cross him off your list.

-When it’s Christmas Day and everything is closed, even Amazon Prime can’t save you.
+It’s Christmas Day and everything is closed. — even Amazon Prime can’t save you now.
 What’s a Penny Hoarder to do?

-But it’s possible you could get stuck in a situation where the only viable option is hitting the pharmacy or grocery store on the way to Grandma’s.
-That doesn’t mean Uncle Mark’s stocking stuffer has to be a bottle of Advil.
+It’s possible you could get stuck in a situation where the only viable option is hitting the pharmacy or grocery store on the way to Grandma’s.
+But that doesn’t mean Uncle Mark’s stocking stuffer has to be a bottle of Advil.